 - How is the financial advisor paid?
-Is the advice you receive based solely on your best interest, or is it partly driven, by commissions, sometimes called "revenue sharing?"
-People who provide service for a fee, such as Certified Financial Planners, are required to spell out how they are compensated and any potential conflicts of interest.
-People who sell securities such as stock brokers have requirements generally seen as less stringent.
-Investments they recommend must be "suitable" for their clients, a standard seen as less stringent.
+Is the advice you receive based solely on your best interest (a fiduciary), or is it partly driven by commissions, sometimes called "revenue sharing?"
+People who provide service for a fee, such as a CERTIFIED FINANCIAL PLANNER™ Professional, are required to spell out how they are compensated and any potential conflicts of interest.
+People who sell securities such as stockbrokers have different requirements.
+Investments brokers recommend must be "suitable" for their clients, a standard seen as less stringent.

 - What does this advisor know about you?
 Before making recommendations, has this person asked you about your life goals, your values, your family?
 When do you plan to need money for retirement, for college, a business expansion?
 How is your health?

 - What are the advisor's experience and qualifications?
 What licenses or certifications does the advisor hold?
 What are the resources of his or her firm?
-I recently was asked for a second opinion on a financial plan proposed by someone described only as a "financial planner."
-I learned that he was a full-time employee of an insurance company and was quite limited in the kinds of investments he could handle.
+I have been asked for a second opinion on a financial plan proposed by someone described only as a "financial planner."
+I learned that he was a full-time employee of an insurance company, was not a CFP® Professional, and was quite limited in the kinds of investments he could handle.

-- Does he or she have other investors with assets and interests similar to yours?
+- Does he or she have other investors with assets, goals, and interests like yours?

-- Where is the advisor licensed or registered?
+- Where is the advisor licensed or registered to practice?

-Just as it is with finding the right medical care and the right schools for your family, the careful choice of your professional financial advisor can make a lifelong difference in you family's financial security.
-The first step is to pick up your last statement and take it out for a visit to get another opinion.
-Expect to spend some time.
-Take the time it takes to get all the answers you need.
+Just as it is with finding the right medical care and the right schools for your family, the careful choice of your professional financial advisor can make a lifelong difference in your family's financial security.
+The first step is to pick up your financial plan or last investment statement and get another opinion.
+Whoever is managing your family finances, we urge you to take the time it takes to get all the answers you need.

-Heidi Clute, CFP® of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
-Clute Wealth Management and LPL are separate entities.
-The opinions voiced in this material are for general information only and not intended to provide specific advice or recommendations.
+Heidi Clute, CFP® is co-owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.

 Securities offered through LPL Financial.
 Member FINRA/SIPC.